← Back to BlogProduct Guides

 Block a Specific Site

-Want to block a site that's technically "allowed" by category?
+Want to block a site that is technically "allowed" by category?

 1. Go to Rules → Web Rules